Nishantjannu/CarND-Advanced-Lane-Lines/README.md

 ![Perspective Transform][image5]

-The Transform Matrix "M" and the Inverse Transform Matrix "Minv" have been saved in the file "persp_pickle.p" for usage in image/video pipeline.
+The Transform Matrix "M" and the Inverse Transform Matrix "Minv" have been saved in the file [persp_pickle.p](./persp_pickle.p) for usage in image/video pipeline.

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image (test3.jpg) and its warped counterpart to verify that the lines appear parallel in the warped image.

 ![Verifying_Perspective_Transform][image6]

-In the "Image_Pipeline.ipynb" file, I have defined a "persp_transform" function that takes in the combined threshold binary image along with "M" and returns the warped image.
+In the [Image_Pipeline.ipynb](./Image_Pipeline.ipynb) file, I have defined a "persp_transform" function that takes in the combined threshold binary image along with "M" and returns the warped image.
 The function uses cv2.warpPerspective() to make the transformation.

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-For this, please refer to the "Image_Pipeline.ipynb" file again.
+For this, please refer to the [Image_Pipeline.ipynb](./Image_Pipeline.ipynb) file again.

 The histogram peaks and sliding windows method has been used to identify lane-line pixels.